beeb/lintspec/README.md

 Options:
-  -e, --exclude <EXCLUDE>        Path to a file or folder to exclude (can be used more than once) -o, --out <OUT>                Write output to a file instead of stderr
+  -e, --exclude <EXCLUDE>        Path to a file or folder to exclude (can be used more than once)
-      --inheritdoc               Enforce that all public and external items have `@inheritdoc` --notice-or-dev            Do not distinguish between `@notice` and `@dev` when considering "required" validation rules
+      --config <CONFIG>          Optional path to a TOML config file -o, --out <OUT>                Write output to a file instead of stderr --inheritdoc               Enforce that all public and external items have `@inheritdoc` --notice-or-dev            Do not distinguish between `@notice` and `@dev` when considering "required" validation rules